Xalyume/SQL_Notes/sql_notes.md

 )
 LIKE - logical operator to apply an additional filter in your WHERE filter.
-The % wildcard symbol is used in conjunction with the the LIKE operation. e.g - WHERE name LIKE 'J%' returns all names in a table that start with a capital J
+The % wildcard symbol is used in conjunction with the the LIKE operation. e.g - WHERE name LIKE 'J%' returns all names in a table that start with a capital J AND - operator to use for additioanl conditionals (can be used in BETWEEN to specify both ends of the range) and also to have more than one conditional

 Additional Notes:
 Lists related to the IN operator must be in parenthesis